thehimel/interview-prep/python/README.md

 ### Q38.
 What does this mean: `*args`, `**kwargs`?
 And why would we use it?

-We use `*args` when we aren’t sure how many arguments are going to be passed to a function, or if we want to pass a stored list or tuple of arguments to a function. `**kwargs` is used when we don’t know how many keyword arguments will be passed to a function, or it can be used to pass the values of a dictionary as keyword arguments.
-The identifiers args and kwargs are a convention, you could also use `*bob` and `**billy` but that would not be wise.
+- We use `*args` when we are not sure how many arguments are going to be passed to a function, or if we want to pass a stored list or tuple of arguments to a function.
+- `**kwargs` is used when we don’t know how many keyword arguments will be passed to a function, or it can be used to
+- pass the values of a dictionary as keyword arguments.
+- The identifiers args and kwargs are a convention, `*bob` and `**billy` can also be used, but that would not be wise.

 ### Q50.
 How is Multi-threading achieved in Python?